1. lacking uniformity

 random acts is dedicated to presenting unpredictable and diverse genres of theatre. we strive to create approachable art with no expectations.

-Since March 2015, random acts has presented 12 events (including four world premieres, one US premiere and one Chicago premiere) through which the company featured the work of 84 actors, 15 writers, 9 directors and 19 designers while performing at 11 venues including 5 theatres, 2 bars, an empty storefront, a cafe, a church and a gymnasium.
+Since March 2015, random acts has presented several world and regional premieres through which the company featured the work of 84 actors, 15 writers, 9 directors and 19 designers while performing at venues including theatres, bars, an empty storefront, a cafe, a church and a gymnasium.

 Bryan Renaud (Artistic Director) is an actor, director, and playwright who has worked with American Theater Company, Redtwist, Theo Ubique, Pride Films & Plays, The Comrades, AstonRep, Provision Theater, Music Theatre Co., Greatworks, Prologue Theatre, Oak Park Festival, Two Pigs Productions, and NWaC.
 Plays include Twelfth Night of the Living Dead and Ladies Night of the Living Dead.
 With Emily Schmidt: Barney the Elf, Strangest Things!
 The Musical and All Our Twilight; with Carin Silkaitis: Other Letters. www.BryanRenaud.com // @therealrenaud

 Nora Lise Ulrey has worked with a variety of theatre companies in Chicago and beyond in the capacity of mostly actor, sometimes producer and now director.
-Past directing credits include works with GreatWorks Theatre, Compass Creative Dramatics and Exit 63 Theatre (where she is the Co-Artistic Director).
+Past directing credits include works with GreatWorks Theatre and Compass Creative Dramatics.
 She created and developed her project Unbound with Random Acts before returning to direct columbinus.
 She is proud to be the Associate Managing Director and Company Member at Trap Door Theatre.
 More at noraliseulrey.com

 Christian Siebert's credits include the long-running revival of Avenue Q (Mercury Theater), Diary of a Worm, a Spider, and a Fly (Children's Theater of Madison), The Polar Express (Rail Events, Inc. & Warner Bros.
 Entertainment), Jack and the Beanstalk (Gorilla Tango), The Jungle Book (Missoula Children's Theatre), and several productions at Viterbo University, where he earned his B.F.A. in Musical Theatre.
 Instagram: @christiansiebert